Marcello Siniscalco: United States

 By 1967/8, however, it was on the other side of the Atlantic where genetics was making the greatest advancements.
 Marcello therefore accepted an invitation as Visiting Professor to the Albert Einstein College of Medicine (New York City) where he participated actively in the development of human somatic cell genetics department, while still maintaining his Professorship at the University of Naples.
 In 1973 Marcello returned to the States to join Memorial Sloan Kettering Cancer Center, where he became a "Member", heading the Department of Somatic Cell Genetics.
 The bulk of Marcello's publications were authored while there, and while at the Graduate School of Medical Sciences, Cornell University, both in New York City.
 According to an article in New Scientist at the time, A very pretty illustration of the revolution taking place in human genetics, as a start is made upon the enormous task of mapping human genes, can be found in the latest Proceedings of the National Academy of Sciences.
 Until now, the most that has been possible using the traditional methods of poring over family trees has been the attribution of a few genes to particular chromosomes, usually the X chromosome.
 But the new and powerful combination of cell fusion techniques, with methods of reliably identifying chromosomes, means that crude mapping at this level is being greatly speeded up, and that the position of genes within chromosomes is now being tackled.
 Marcello Siniscalco is perhaps the leading exponent of this latter craft.

 Marcello met his second wife, Marina Wehde Kulbach, at an international conference in Berlin in 1971.
 Within two years, Marina joined Marcello in New York, along with her mother and young daughter Anja, whom Marcello eventually adopted.
 Their son Claudio was born there in 1976.

 Throughout his over 20-year career in the United States, Siniscalco made a point of returning to his native Italy every summer for research purposes, specifically to the island of Sardinia.
 There, he took advantage of church genealogical records, as well as high incidences of complex diseases such as thalassemia and G6PD deficiency syndrome, to advance the field of population genetics.
 Siniscalco would move his family from New York to Sardinia for two to three months at a time.
-His summers consisted of data collection, often involving convincing skeptical shepherds in isolated mountain villages to allow him to take their families’ blood samples.
-Being the only "doctor" within reach led to some delicate situations, such as racing a woman in advanced labor down a windy and bumpy mountain road, fearing he might have to actually deliver her baby.
+His summers consisted of data collection, often involving convincing sceptical shepherds in isolated mountain villages to allow him to take their families’ blood samples.
+Being the only "doctor" within reach led to some delicate situations, such as racing a woman in advanced labour down a windy and bumpy mountain road, fearing he might have to actually deliver her baby.